What do Examiners do?

 Code of Ethics

 All RMPEx volunteers and staff are asked to adhere to the RMPEx Code of Ethics.
 For examiners, this code includes the disclosure of any conflicts of interest and a limitation on employment with any organization that the individual examined.
-Please review this code before proceeding to register.
 All examiners will be asked to sign a pledge to adhere to this code.

 Fees and Costs